naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">Expression</span> | String | A [script expression](/guide/script-expressions.md), which should return a boolean value.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">expression</span> | string | A [script expression](/guide/script-expressions.md), which should return a boolean value.

 </div>

 ## input

 #### Summary
 Shows an input field UI where user can enter an arbitrary text.
 Upon submit the entered text will be assigned to the specified custom variable.

 #### Remarks
 Check out this [video guide](https://youtu.be/F9meuMzvGJw) on usage example. <br /><br /> To assign a display name for a character using this command consider [binding the name to a custom variable](/guide/characters.html#display-names).

 #### Parameters